Jacob Weidenmann

-Jacob Weidenmann (August 22, 1829 – February 6, 1893) was an landscape architect from Switzerland known for his design of rural cemeteries and public parks.
+Jacob Weidenmann (August 22, 1829 – February 6, 1893) was a landscape architect from Switzerland known for his design of rural cemeteries and public parks.

 Biography

 Weidenmann was born in Winterthur, Switzerland on August 22, 1829.
 He was educated at the Akademie der bildenden Künste, Vienna, where he studied art, architecture, engineering, and botany.

 After graduating, he worked in Munich, Paris, London, New York City, Panama, and Peru, before settling in the United States in 1856.
 In 1861 he was named first superintendent of parks in Hartford, Connecticut, where he designed Bushnell Park and Cedar Hill Cemetery.
 Beginning in 1874 he shared an office with Frederick Law Olmsted, and they subsequently collaborated on projects including Mount Royal Park in Montreal and the Washington, D.C.
 Capitol grounds.

 Weidenmann's Hartford designs include grounds for the American School for the Deaf, Bushnell Park, the Butler-McCook Homestead gardens, Cedar Hill Cemetery, and the Institute of Living.
 His Midwest designs include the Iowa State Capitol grounds and Chicago's Mount Hope Cemetery.
 His national work includes landscape designs for the United States Capitol, U.S. Quartermaster Depot, Schuylkill Arsenal, and Hot Springs Reservation.

 He died on February 6, 1893, and was interred at Cedar Hill Cemetery in Hartford, Connecticut.